Goderich, Ontario: Railways

 The Goderich-Exeter Railway currently operates freight service to Goderich.

 The line was built by the Buffalo and Lake Huron Railway in 1859.
 The railway was soon taken over by the Grand Trunk Railway, later CN.
 In 1992, the line was sold to the GEXR.

 The Canadian Pacific Railway built its own line, the Guelph and Goderich Railway, into Goderich in 1907.
 Passenger service ran until the 1960s.
 The entire line was abandoned in 1989.
+The railway was converted into the Goderich to Guelph Rail Trail in 2013, which includes the Goderich to Auburn Rail Trail.
 The trestle crossing over the Maitland River was converted through public fund-raising into a public walkway, offering views of the harbour, Maitland Valley golf course and the river valley itself.
 The Ontario West Shore Railway started to build a railway from Goderich to Kincardine in 1909, but it was never completely opened.

 Education

 Public education in Goderich is managed by the Avon Maitland District School Board, with Goderich District Collegiate Institute (GDCI) and Goderich Public School (grades from junior Kindergarten to grade 6) in the town.
 GDCI was founded in 1841, and stood at the corner of Waterloo St. and Britannia Road, until the present building was completed.
 Goderich Public School is an amalgamation of Victoria Public School and Robertson Memorial Public School.

 Catholic schools are managed by the Huron-Perth Catholic District School Board, which has St. Mary's Catholic School in town.
 The nearest Catholic high school is located in Clinton.